ome/ansible-training/_episodes/01-overview.md

 Looks like:

 ~~~
-mail.openmicroscopy.org.uk

 [omero-servers]
-nightshade.openmicroscopy.org
-ome-demoserver.openmicroscopy.org

-[ci-servers]
-eel.openmicroscopy.org
-cowfish.openmicroscopy.org
+omero.example.org
+omero2.example.org

+[web-servers]
+www.example.org
 ~~~
 {: .source}

 #### Vagrant

-* Takes care of the config and overhead of creating Virtual Machines
+* Takes care of creating and managing virtual machines
-* Vagrantfile
-* Test playbooks in a full vm rather than e.g. docker
+* Uses a file called `Vagrantfile` to configure the virtual machine
-* For the purposes of this training: local vm
+* For the purposes of this training use a local virtual machine

 #### Virtualbox